 Rooms come in a variety of styles and locations at two prices, depending on whether the room is en suite or not; we have two rooms that are accessible for students with disabilities (one is a fully-adapted suite with adjacent carer room).

 Accommodation is provided for all undergraduates for the duration of their course.
 It is allocated to Fresher Undergraduates and in subsequent years allocation of accommodation is by ballot organised by the JCR.
 Freshers are generally allocated accommodation in Merton Street properties or in Rose Lane; all these properties adjoin the main College site.
 Second year undergraduates live, in the main, in Holywell Street.
 These are individual houses which make up part of our Holywell Quad and all have a kitchen in the property.
 Those in their third year generally live in the main College precinct, whilst those in their fourth year return to live in Holywell Street.
+The college provides up to 288 rooms for undergraduate accommodation which consists of 200 standard rooms with shared bathrooms and 88 en suite bedrooms, including one room which is fully adapted for wheelchair use.

 Living out: The College can guarantee a room to all students for the full duration of their undergraduate course, and so students will not need to find accommodation privately.
 However, each year a very small number of students opt to live out.
 Students who decide to do this are asked to notify the College of their intentions by late January of the previous academic year.